Resources

 Device:

-Developed under the assumption that all devices are compromised, Hypori Halo completely eliminates the phone or edge device as an attack surface by not trusting it.
+Developed under the assumption that all devices are compromised, Hypori eliminates the phone or edge device as an attack surface by not trusting it.

 Hypori takes the physical device out of the zero-trust equation – so there is no risk if the phone is lost, stolen, or hacked.